395t/review-assignments/_summaries/goodfellow2013maxout_1.md

 Maxout Layers have multiple weight matrices and biases for the same input!
 (tip: Think of convolutional feature maps, in MLPs or linear layers they are just extra weight matrices and biases)

-Maxout Layers takes the values from all the weight matrices in its layer and does an element wise maximum across them
+Maxout Layers takes the values from all the weight matrices in its layer, does the element wise multiplication with the input per weight matrix, and then does an element wise maximum across all the different activations for that input.

 TODO* {{A cool visual should go here}}